leibenjamin/leibenjamin.github.io/_posts/2014-08-11-offshore-tax.md

 **\[30m podcast\]**

 Been going through old Planet Money podcasts.
-This one is quite fun; as the title says, the Planet Money team goes through the whole process of setting up an offshore company.
+This one is quite fun; as the title says, the Planet Money team walks the listener through their process of setting up an offshore company.